grantcurell/grantcurell.github.io/docs/README.md

 ## Questions

-If you have any questions about something I did, open an issue on the repo at [grantcurell.github.io](https://github.com/grantcurell/grantcurell.github.io) and I'll respond.
+If you have any questions about something I did, open an issue on the repo at [grantcurell.github.io](https://github.com/grantcurell/grantcurell.github.io/issues) or write me at `grant_curell AT dell dot com`.

 ## Additional Files